sergiocollado/potpourri/Notes_on_linux.md

 #### conditional expressions

-Conditionals expressions are indicated a condition inside double brackets.
+Conditionals expressions are indicated a condition inside double brackets: [[ ]]

 the possible operators are: